xSardine/AMQ-Artists-DB/misc_scripts/README.md

 Here are the dependencies for each scripts:

-- download_song.py:

-You need to install ffmpeg: <https://www.ffmpeg.org/>, and set it up as an environment variable too, it is quickly explained here in the "Add ffmpeg to Windows 10 Path" section: <https://windowsloop.com/install-ffmpeg-windows-10/>

 - create_sheet_from_json.py:
 ```
 Type these in your terminal:
 python -m pip install openpyxl
-python -m pip install pydrive
-python -m pip install youtubesearchpython
+python -m pip install youtube-search-python
 ```

+- download_song.py:

+You need to install ffmpeg: <https://www.ffmpeg.org/>, and set it up as an environment variable too, it is quickly explained here in the "Add ffmpeg to Windows 10 Path" section: <https://windowsloop.com/install-ffmpeg-windows-10/>

 ## 1.2 - Download the scripts files